Last Updated on

 Features of the Walking Company ABEO Experience

-I will be honest, up until my experience with Walking Company, I never really gave much thought to my feet.
-I have always been most comfortable in flip flops, a staple of my Southern California wardrobe.
-I never really understood why people preferred to wear sneakers at theme parks?
+Up until my experience with Walking Company, I never really gave much thought to my feet.
+My feet had always been most comfortable in flip flops, a staple of my Southern California wardrobe.
+I never really understood why people preferred to wear an athletic shoe to theme parks.
 Didn’t their feet hurt from being stuck in those things all day?
 Within the first five minutes of my Walking Company visit, I was shown the light.

-The first part of the Walking Company experience is getting your foot digitally analyzed by their 3-D fit technology computer which scans your feet in mere seconds and tells you what sort of arch and pressure points you have on your feet.
-I have high arches!
+The first part of the Walking Company experience is getting your foot digitally analyzed by their high tech, 3-D fit technology computer.
+It scans your feet in mere seconds and tells you what sort of arch and pressure points you have on your feet.
+After looking at my digital foot I realized I have high arches!
 Who knew?
 After selecting a pair of sneakers to try on, the Walking Company staff placed the proper arch support in my shoe and the angels started singing.
 Hallelujah!
 I finally saw what all the fuss was about.

 Every shoe in the ABEO line is built with comfort and support in mind.
-Whether you are looking for a pair of boots, cute heels, practical sandals or versatile flats, comfort does not need to be sacrificed.
+Whether you are looking for a pair of boots, cute heels, practical sandals, walking shoes or versatile flats, comfort does not need to be sacrificed.
 There are literally dozens of options!

 My personal mission was to find a shoe that I could wear both day and night.
 I wanted a flat that would look as cute with jeans as it would with a skirt or dress.
-Something that would live up to cobblestone and long hours inside museums.
+Something that could provide the shock absorption needed for cobblestone and long hours inside museums.
 The big winner?
 Tamra.
 Isn’t she pretty?

 This little beauty is by far the most comfortable flat I have ever worn.
 I love that it is a shoe that provides great support without looking like a shoe that provides great support.
 Her stylish ballerina style appeals to my femininity while her sturdy soles prevent me from slipping and sliding on wet cobbles.
 She works for conferences, dinner dates, and walking tours.